evancz/guide.elm-lang.org/book/effects/json.md

   field "data" (field "image_url" string)
 ```

 Is there a `"data"` field?
 If so, does that value have an `"image_url"` field?
-If so, is value there a string?
+If so, is the value there a string?

 So we are essentially building up a _contract_ of what we expect. &ldquo;If you give me JSON like this, I will turn them into Elm values.&rdquo;